Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Notation and background

+for some suitable function $Y$ obtained by mapping the integration domain to the unit hypercube (cf.~section 2.11 in \cite{DickKuoSloan2013}).
+Here the first approximation sign indicates that there might be an additional error due to dimension truncation in case the integrand is infinite-dimensional.
+The second approximation sign simply represent the actual QMC approximation.
+Here $\mathbb{P}$ is the probability measure of a suitable probability space $(\Omega, \mathcal{A}, \mathbb{P})$, with $\mathcal{A}$ as its $\sigma$-algebra.
+The $\bm{x}_n\in[0,1]^s$ are, unlike in the standard MC case, not chosen at random, but chosen carefully and in a deterministic way so as to minimise the quadrature error.
+However, these deterministic points often yield error bounds which are difficult to compute.
+For this reason QMC points are typically randomized to allow a more practical statistical error estimation \cite{Lemieux2009,Owen2003}.
+In randomized QMC, $M$ independent randomized sequences $\{\{\hat{\bm{x}}_{n,m}\}_{n=1}^N\}_{m=1}^{M}$ are used to obtain the estimator

+Since $I^m_N(\omega)$ is now a random variable, provided that $M$ is large enough a confidence interval can be estimated and we retain a practical error measure as in the standard MC case.
+In this work we use $M=32$ unless otherwise stated.

+QMC methods achieve faster-than-MC convergence rates by carefully choosing the point sequence $\{\bm{x}_n\}_{n=1}^{N}$ and its randomization.
+For a detailed overview of QMC integration theory we refer the reader to the excellent review article by Dick et al.~\cite{DickKuoSloan2013}.

-Overall, for practical applications of high-dimensional QMC integration it is extremely important to order the integration variables in order of decaying importance and/or reduce the dimensionality of the integrand so that higher-than-MC convergence rates can be achieved.
+According to both classical \cite{Lemieux2009,CaflishMorokoffOwen} and modern \cite{KuoSchwabSloan2015,GrahamKuoNuyens2011,GrahamKuoNuyensCirculantEmbeddingUnstructured2018,KuoScheichlSchwabEtAl2017,HerrmannSchwab2017} QMC theory, for practical applications of high-dimensional QMC integration it is extremely important to order the integration variables in order of decaying importance and/or possibly reduce the dimensionality of the integrand.
 This will be a key aspect in the methods we present in this paper.